Annual Leave Calculator and Explainer for UK Businesses

 28 days

-It is worth remembering that even if your employee works six or even seven days per week, the maximum statutory entitlement per year remains capped at 28 days of statutory paid leave.
+It's worth remembering that even if your employee works six or even seven days per week, the maximum statutory entitlement per year remains capped at 28 days of statutory paid leave.

 For example, if you can potentially work 52 weeks of the year, you would accrue 12.07% annual leave for every hour you work.

-The calculation for this method is as follows.
+The calculation for this method is as follows:

 52 weeks available to work minus 5.6 weeks of annual leave.
 This equals 46.4 weeks worked.